pawamoy/git-changelog/docs/usage.md

 ### Provider-specific references

-*git-changelog* will detect when you are using GitHub or GitLab by checking the `origin` remote configured in your local clone (or the remote indicated by the value of the `GIT_CHANGELOG_REMOTE` environment variable).
+*git-changelog* will detect when you are using GitHub, GitLab or Bitbucket by checking the `origin` remote configured in your local clone (or the remote indicated by the value of the `GIT_CHANGELOG_REMOTE` environment variable).